alexandregama/golang-tutorials/README.md

 Hello!

-All the code is from the Go Series: [Go Language for Beginners in 16 Parts](https://blog.hackingcode.io/go-language-for-beginners-tutorial-in-16-parts)!
+All the code is from the Go Series: [Go Language for Beginners in 16 Parts](https://blog.hackingcode.io/go-language-for-beginners-tutorial-in-16-parts) from [Hacking Code](https://blog.hackingcode.io/) site!

 - 1 - [Golang characteristics and Go Syntax](https://blog.hackingcode.io/go-language-tutorial-go-characteristics-and-go-syntax-tutorial)
 - 2 - [Declaring Variables in Go](https://blog.hackingcode.io/go-language-tutorial-declaring-variables-in-go)